 Jamaican Spindalis is the largest and gaudiest of this distinctive Caribbean family of tanager relatives.
 Photo: Rich Hoyer

 A treasured part of our short tour is the opportunity to stay at delightful Marshall’s Pen, the 200-year-old working ranch, nature reserve, and home of biologist and conservationist Ann Sutton, who recently co-authored A Photographic Guide to the Birds of Jamaica.
 In these idyllic surroundings, we expect to see many of the island’s endemic birds as well as abundant butterflies, anole lizards, and treefrogs.
 We’ll also visit the desert-like southern peninsula and spend three full days exploring the more lush and mountainous eastern end of the island, with ample opportunity not only to see every endemic species, but to get to know most of them well through multiple observations at a relaxed pace.

-Day 5: We’ll spend the morning high in the Port Royal Mountains, where as much as 100 inches of rain a year supports luxurious and fascinating vegetation - highland trees such as the Blue Mahoe and a heavy growth of mosses, lichens, and bromeliads.
-The often elusive Crested Quail-Dove and Jamaican Blackbird are also possible here, and this will likely be our only chance for the lovely Rufous-throated Solitaire, an endemic subspecies that should probably be considered specifically distinct from the Hispaniolan form.
+Day 5: We’ll spend all morning high in the Port Royal Mountains where as much as 100 inches of rain a year supports luxurious and fascinating vegetation - highland trees such as the Blue Mahoe and a heavy growth of mosses, lichens, endemic tree ferns, and bromeliads.
+The often elusive Crested Quail-Dove and Jamaican Blackbird are also possible here, and this will likely be our only chance at the lovely Rufous-throated Solitaire, an endemic subspecies that should probably be considered specifically distinct from the Hispaniolan and Lesser Antillean forms.
 We may also see Greater Antillean Elaenia, and Arrowhead Warbler seems to be most common in these mountains.
-Orangequits can be quite abundant in this area, and Chestnut-bellied Cuckoo, the ‘old man bird,’ is often on our hotel grounds.
+Orangequits can be quite abundant in this area, and Chestnut-bellied Cuckoo, the “old man bird,” is often on our hotel grounds.
+After lunch in the mountains, we’ll work our way to our home for the next three nights, Marshall’s Pen on the outskirts of Mandeville.

-We’ll depart just before lunch for the radically different habitats of Portland Ridge.
-Here the arid acacia scrub resembles eastern Africa more than it does other parts of the island; it is home to the endemic subspecies of Bahama Mockingbird, Vervain Hummingbird, and Stolid Flycatcher.
+On one day we’ll depart just after lunch for the radically different habitats of Portland Ridge.
+Here the arid acacia scrub resembles eastern Africa more than it does other parts of the island; it is home to the endemic subspecies of Bahama Mockingbird, while Vervain Hummingbird and Stolid Flycatcher are especially common here.
 Searching for waterbirds in the mangrove lagoons and for northern migrants in the surrounding scrub will add to the day’s interest.
-We’ll work our way to our home for the next two nights, Marshall’s Pen on the outskirts of Mandeville.

-Day 8: The tour concludes this morning in Montego Bay.
+Day 9: The tour concludes this morning in Montego Bay.